Updated December 6, 2023

 Michelangelo didn't paint lying down

-In order to paint the ceiling while the chapel was still in use, Michelangelo had to create a unique, arched scaffolding that was anchored into the upper portions of the walls of the chapel.
+In order to paint the frescoes on the ceiling of the Sistine Chapel while the chapel was still in use, Michelangelo had to create a unique, arched scaffolding that was anchored into the upper portions of the walls of the chapel.
 This allowed the floor to remain open for regular use.

 There was room for Michelangelo and his team of assistants to stand and paint overhead.
 The idea of Michelangelo lying on his back to paint came from Charlton Heston's portrayal of the artist in the 1965 movie “The Agony and the Ecstasy”, but it isn't based in reality.